cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-The `body` object, if it doesn't contain any errors, will contain an `access_token`, `id_token`, and [other fields](https://auth0.com/docs/flows/guides/auth-code/add-login-auth-code#request-tokens) that we should persist inside of Workers KV, a key-value store that we can access inside of our Workers scripts.
-When we store data inside Workers KV, we need to persist it using a key.
-The `id_token` field, which is returned by Auth0, is a [JSON Web Token](https://jwt.io/) that contains a `sub` field, which is a unique identifier for each user.
-We'll decode the JSON Web Token, and parse it into an object:
+The `body` object - assuming no errors -  will contain an `access_token`, `id_token`, and [other fields](https://auth0.com/docs/flows/guides/auth-code/add-login-auth-code#request-tokens) that we should persist inside of Workers KV, a key-value store that we can access inside of our Workers scripts.
+When we store data inside Workers KV we need to persist it using a key.
+The `id_token` field, which is returned by Auth0, is a [JSON Web Token](https://jwt.io/) that contains a `sub` field, a unique identifier for each user.
+We'll decode the JSON Web Token and parse it into an object:

 ```js
 // workers-site/auth0.js